pagekit/docs/guides/create-an-extension.md

 ],
 ```

-You can read more about [Controllers and Routing](../basics/controller.md).
+You can read more about [Controllers and Routing](../developer-basics/controller.md).

 ## What you can do with your extension

 With your basic extension up and running, it's time to explore what you can do with it.
 There are plentiful ways to extend the Pagekit system.

 The important thing to understand is the central module definition in your extension's `index.php`.
-To hook into the several concepts of Pagekit you probably just have to set the right property in the configuration array.
-A full list can be found in the [Module section](../basics/packages.md#module).
+To hook into Pagekit's workflow you probably just have to set the right property in the array configuration.

 Here are a few ideas to get you started:

-- [Add a menu item](../basics/packages.md#menu) to the back-end's main navigation.
+- [Add a menu item](../developer-basics/packages.md#menu) to the back-end's main navigation.
-- [Add a node](../basics/packages.md#nodes) to the Site Tree.
+- [Add a node](../developer-basics/packages.md#nodes) to the Site Tree.
-- [Create a Widget](../basics/widgets.md) for the front-end or back-end
+- [Create a Widget](../developer-basics/widgets.md) for the front-end or back-end
-- [Define a link type](../basics/links.md) for Pagekit's Link picker
+- [Define a link type](../developer-basics/links.md) for Pagekit's Link picker
-- [Store simple data](../basics/module-config.md) using the module config
+- [Store simple data](../developer-basics/module-config.md) using the module config